-The existing bandstand or any appropriate replacement facilities must provide outdoor performance opportunities where community events/fairs or concerts could be organised to maintain continuity with the historical and cultural legacy of the Royal Military School of Music.
+Appropriate replacement facilities must provide outdoor performance space where community events/fairs or concerts could be organised to maintain continuity with the historical and cultural legacy of the Royal Military School of Music.
 These facilities could be used by the general public as well as local schools and local organisations.
 The use of sculptural landscape features to provide, for example, a grassed amphitheatre would be an appropriate alternative to a new build structure, subject to the provision of necessary services.